n0-computer/iroh/DEVELOPERS.md

 $ cargo run -p iroh-ctl -- status --watch
 ```

-You also need a recent version of the [Protobuf compiler](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation).

-Download it from the [Protobuf Releases page](https://github.com/protocolbuffers/protobuf/releases); you need to get the `protoc-` release for your platform.
-To install, make sure the `protoc` compiler is on your path.
-If you get errors during build about `experimental_allow_proto3_optional` or inability to import `/google/protobuf/empty.proto` you're likely using a version of the compiler that's too old.

 ## <a name="rules"></a> Coding Rules

 When you push your branch to github and open up a pull request, it will automatically trigger  [CircleCI](https://circleci.com/about/) to lint and test your code.